telliott99/MyCrypto/part1/bytes.rst

 In this section, I want to do a brief review of operations with data as bytes (rather than say, ASCII strings) in Python.

-The quick take on this is that ``int`` is a central type, so to convert from hexadecimal to binary or back again, we go through an ``int`` as an intermediary value.
+The quick take on this is that ``int`` is a central type, so to convert from hexadecimal to binary or back again, we go through an ``int`` as an intermediate

 For example, the function ``hex`` converts an integer to its hexadecimal equivalent.
 The result has type ``str``:

 >>> h = hex(65)
 >>> type(h)